-In this and many other ways are the private and inhouse incentives inversions of each other.
-Where a private practice lawyer is a profit centre — one who profits from discord: the more of it, and the longer it takes to untangle, the better — an inhouse lawyer resolutely is not.
+In this and many other ways are the outhouse and inhouse incentives inversions of each other.
+Where a private practice lawyer is a profit centre — one who profits from discord: the more of it, and the longer it takes to untangle, the better — an inhouse legal eagle resolutely is not.
 Inhouse counsel don’t generate revenue: they can’t — they are not allowed to.
 They cost revenue.
-This is not just by coincidence: the legal department is by its very ontology a cost centre.
+This is not just by coincidence, but design: the legal department is by its very ontology a cost centre.

 To be sure, this would be an excellent corrective to the chief operating office’s disposition when it beholds the legal function: that it is a blight, a cost, a drag and, at the end of the day, a roadblock: a department stocked with expensive professionals whose main talent seems to be coming up with creative ways to say “no”.

 “But many of our lawyers are commercial and creative, and they do contribute to the successful execution of banking deal flow,” the GC will think to herself.
 She may even articulate this to her management committee, and they will agree: inhouse lawyers are frequently vital.
 “So, why should we not be credited with our contribution?”

 Here, if she is lucky, a brave soul on that committee will object: for it is easy to be carried away, but there are many simple, axiomatic answers to this question: the importance of segregating those whose mandate is defensive from those whose role is to seek out reward — that kind of thing.
 One can quickly become bogged down with distracting details and lose sight of the wood for all the argumentative trees.